Job Description of a CAD Operator

 Mechanical drafters produce guidebooks and manuals for machinery and tools by making illustrations of mechanical systems.
 They employ mathematical formulas to develop specifications for machinery and design blueprints of specific items.
 These drafters may also assist in product testing, allowing them to revise documentation as the design changes.

-Although the BLS predicts slower-than-average job growth for the drafting field overall between 2010 and 2020, mechanical drafters are projected to experience job growth at an approximately average rate compared to all other industries.
+Although the BLS predicts slower-than-average job growth for the drafting field overall between 2012 and 2022, electrical and electronics drafters are projected to experience job growth at an approximately average rate compared to all other industries.
 Expertise in the latest industry software may increase the likelihood of securing employment in this field.

 Related to Job Description of a CAD Operator

 - Recently Updated

 Explore educational and training program options for the aspiring camera operator.
 See potential program topics as well as...

 A CAD (computer aided design) operator, also known as a drafter, uses computer software to create blueprints for products....

 Learn the job duties of video camera operators.
 Find out the education requirements and salary potential for this career, as...